turnerbenjamin/pl-400-revision-notes/3_create_a_technical_design_10-15/1_design_technical_architecture.md

 Azure AI services is a collection of AI and cognitive APIs to add AI functionality to apps.
-Power Platform has an AI Builder service which is a low code option for some of the APIS.
+Power Platform has an AI Builder service which is a low code option for some of the APIs.
 For more complex requirements we can use Azure AI services directly.

 ## Extend Power Platform with Developer Tools